Right Side Up | Women and Children's Recovery Center

 - Women with active Child Protective Service cases with DFCS

 - Pregnant or postpartum women, or women with children under the age of 13 (no more than two children allowed into treatment with mother)

-- Low-income women who are non-TANF eligible (limited beds)
+- Low-income women and/or indigent women without children (limited beds)

 - Negative PPD (TB) test (completed within six months before entering addiction treatment)